Attribute credit to multiple acquisition touch points

 • Acquisition channel credit: When analyzing the effectiveness of all organic and paid investments, you can leverage acquisition channels with a multi-touch attribution model to understand how each channel contributes to driving KPI outcomes.
 Depending on your business model and user behavior, you can analyze which model of attributing credit makes the most sense and make investment decisions based on the contribution of each of your channels to your target metric.

-• Content: Use attribution to see not only how often content was viewed but how that content participated in driving a business KPI outcome.
+• Content: Use attribution to see not only how often users viewed content but how that content participated in driving a business KPI outcome.
 Knowing that content has a low bounce/exit rate or longer time spent on a page can be helpful, but you can clarify the business impact by generating a conversion rate based on different attribution models.

 • Paid channels with LTV: By combining your attribution model with your behavior-based LTV calculations, you can see a bigger perspective of how much value a paid channel or campaign is driving.
 This data can unlock potential for greater investments in channels that drive the most long term business value.